PhoenixTales/wiki.gothicarchive.org/magic.md

 - `the magic powers of the ore vanish during the smelting process`
 - `The best ore(...)is(...)in the ore mines of Khorinis.(...)A weapon forged from this steel(...)`

-### Speculation
-- explosion in contact with fireball can be explained by explosiveness of the magic ore itself, or by instantly transferring all of the ore's energy into the spell making contact with it

 ## Rune Stones
 - common spells are cast with _rune stones_
 - `holds a glowing stone in his hand, which is about as big as a fist`